lemonzi/autoSync/README.md

 autoSync
 ========

-Pure Data library with hacked GUI elements that are automatically synchronized over the net with OSC with elements sharing the same name
+autoSync is a library that wraps the default Pure Data GUI objects into abstractions that are automatically synchronized over the net to any other object from the library created with the same tag.
+The communication is controlled by creating stations that establish local or remote links.